akramsystems/speaker-diarization-pipeline/ReadMe.md

 - Python3.11
 ## Overview

 This project implements a speaker diarization system using the `pyannote.audio` library.
-The system processes audio files to identify and differentiate between speakers, providing a diarization error rate (DER) plot to evaluate performance.
+The system processes audio files to identify and differentiate between speakers, providing a diarization error rate (DER) and jaccard error rate (JER) plots to evaluate performance.
 We use the pipeline from huggingface to perform the speaker diarization, since it combines both the segmentation and speaker diarization in one pipeline for us.
 A more detailed explanation of the pipeline can be found [here](https://huggingface.co/pyannote/speaker-diarization-3.1).

 The TLDR of the speaker diarization pipeline can be observed in the following image: